 At Progeny, the way we work is built around people and relationships.
 Whenever technology is employed, it is always with this guiding principle in mind, not simply for its own sake.

-We’re currently piloting a platform, Progeny Client Portal, that allows clients to bring all of their financial and legal information together into one place – from stewardship reports to property valuations, pensions to ISAs, credit cards to current accounts, and from Wills to Powers of Attorney.
-The platform, which is delivered both online and as a mobile app, gives clients a complete and holistic view of their assets literally at their fingertips, and frictionless access to everything.
+The Progeny Client Portal allows clients to bring all of their financial and legal information together into one place – from stewardship reports to property valuations, pensions to ISAs, credit cards to current accounts, and from wills to powers of attorney.
+The platform, which is delivered both online and as a mobile app, gives clients a complete view of their assets literally at their fingertips with frictionless access to everything.
 If the clients are a couple, they can bring together all of their information to share combined views of collective assets under one umbrella.

 With a tech tool like this, an adviser gets instant access to the most comprehensive picture available of an individual or a couple’s circumstances.
-They can get up to speed immediately with their clients’ financial and legal affairs directly from the platform, which has further knock-on benefits for the quality of the relationship.
+They can get up to speed immediately with their clients’ financial and legal affairs directly from the platform.

 A platform that keeps the financial and legal admin all in one place and ticking over all year round means that advisers can spend every minute of their meetings with clients on more fruitful, enriching conversations around their lives, contributing to the sort of productive, strategic financial planning that will help them achieve their goals.